Shen Hongfei

-Shen Hongfei (沈宏非 (Shěn Hóngfēi)) (born 1962 in Shanghai), is a writer, producer and food columnist in China.
+Shen Hongfei (沈宏非 (Shěn Hóngfēi)) (born 1962 in Shanghai) is a writer, producer and food columnist in China.

-Shen has become quite famous for his inspired yet unexpected comments about food that appeared on various newspapers and magazines columns, and TV shows in China.
+Shen's commentary on food has appeared in newspapers, magazines, and television programmes in China.

 Life

-He studied journalism in Jinan University in late 1970s and graduated in 1984.
+He studied journalism in Jinan University in the late 1970s and graduated in 1984.

 Column

 Shen has been a food critic and columnist for Southern Weekly in 2002.
 He also wrote a column "Ideological Work" for one of the most prominent magazines in China, Sanlian Life Magazine.